karenrni/Analyzing-Torontos-Speeders/README.md

    - The step `## Step 3: Combine CSV Files ##` includes the necessary code for combining the files using `map_dfr()`.

 3. **Repository Constraints**:
-   - Due to file size constraints, the combined dataset is not stored in this repository under data/raw_data.
+   - Due to file size constraints, the combined dataset and detailed speed counts zip file are not stored in this repository under data/raw_data.
 Users must generate it locally by running the provided script.

 ## Statement on LLM usage